FridoLG/Jumpy-Collecty/README.md

 You have 60 seconds to collect all the orange items you can get!

 Controls:
-A - Left
+A - Left,
-D - Right
+D - Right,
-W - Jump
+W - Jump,

 Have fun!